vjreddy2001/Portfolio/README.md

-3. From the above output we can determine that the `PAULSON & CO.Inc` portfolio is riskier than the S&P TSX.
+3. From the above output we can determine that the `PAULSON & CO.Inc` portfolio is less riskier than the S&P TSX.

 4. I calculated the Annualized Standard Deviation on `joined_portfolio` using the following formula